Report on Assembly Recommendations

 6. Estimate single copy gene representation completeness with BUSCO.

-It is important that when you submit the finished assembly to the public INSDC databases you also submit the primary data used for the assembly process, and link it via a shared BioProject identifier.
+It is important that when the finished assembly is submitted to the INSDC databases you also submit the primary data used for the assembly process, and link it via a shared BioProject identifier.
 This permits a variety of scientific downstream analyses unbiased by the assembly, as well as independent generation of summary metrics and potential third party evaluation of assembly queries.

 The recommendations above are designed to achieve the EBP assembly quality target.
-While this standard ensures good reference genomes, and in some species some chromosomes may be contiguous, such assemblies typically include a number of gaps within chromosomes (frequently hundreds, for some species thousands), and some assembled contigs that can not be placed in the chromosomal scaffolds.
-Gaps typically occur at highly repetitive sequence such as centromeres, ribosomal DNA clusters or long segmental repeats, or where there is read drop-out because of sequence composition.
-For example PacBio CCS as of the end of 2021 can lose coverage in very GA-rich regions.
+While this standard ensures good reference genomes, and in some species some chromosomes may be contiguous, such assemblies typically include a number of gaps within chromosomes (frequently hundreds, but for some species thousands), and some assembled contigs that can not be placed in the chromosomal scaffolds.
+Gaps typically occur at highly repetitive sequences such as centromeres, ribosomal DNA clusters or long segmental repeats, or where there is read drop-out because of sequence composition.
+For example PacBio HIFi can lose coverage in very GA-rich regions.

-In 2022, there was published a complete assembly for human (CHM13 double haploid cell line) which includes all chromosomal sequence without gaps.
+In 2022, a complete assembly for human (CHM13 double haploid cell line) which includes all chromosomal sequence without gaps was published.
 There are efforts to develop a standard pipeline to be able to attain this goal for other species, including for heterozygous diploid samples.
-Current recommendations are to generate >60x PacBio CCS sequence and >40x ultralong (>100kb) ONT sequence, for a diploid, in addition to Hi-C for confirmation.
-A dedicated assembler for this configuration is verkko, and recent versions of hifiasm also support integration of CCS, ultralong ONT and Hi-C data.
-There are also investigations into an ONT-only recipe, using APK, ULK and PoreC/Hi-C.
+Current recommendations are to generate >60 fold coverage in PacBio HiFi sequence and >40 fold coverage in ultralong (>100kb) ONT sequence, for a diploid, in addition to deep (>50 fold coverage) Hi-C for confirmation.
+A dedicated assembler for this configuration is Verkko.
+Recent versions of hifiasm also support integration of HiFi, ultralong ONT and Hi-C data.
+There are also investigations into an ONT-only recipe, using APK (Assembly Polishing Kit), ULK (Ultra Long Sequencing Kit) and PoreC/Hi-C.

 Workflows

-We support EBP projects using workflows registered in https://workflowhub.eu/.
+We support EBP projects using NextFlow workflows registered in https://workflowhub.eu/.

 Workflows developed using the approaches and tools listed above (and most likely others) are available under these WorkflowHub collections